Koka-sklearn/EDA_Salesfile/README.md

 # EDA_Salesfile
-Computational EDA methods include simple basic statistics Some features and simple basics statistics to understand and clean the data
+Computational EDA methods include simple basic statistics Some features to understand and clean the data

 # SUMMARY